simonreisinger/Interactive-3D-Human-Heart-Visualization/README.md

 * https://gulpjs.com/

 ## Acknowledgment
 This project was created for the course [Visualisierung Medizinischer Daten 2](https://www.cg.tuwien.ac.at/courses/MedVis2/VU.html) at [TU Wien](https://www.cg.tuwien.ac.at).
+It was rewarded full points.